tensorflow/tensorflow/tensorflow/lite/g3doc/microcontrollers/get_started.md

 To learn how to use the library in your own project, read [Understand the C++ library](library.md).

-For information about training and convert models for deployment on microcontrollers, read [Build and convert models](build_convert.md).
+For information about training and converting models for deployment on microcontrollers, read [Build and convert models](build_convert.md).